Breathing and stretching exercises for healthy practice and living

 - Slow deep breaths for a few minutes until you are calm.

-There is an important lessons for pianists right here – if your elbows are tucked into your sides your breathing will be more shallow, and mostly fill the lung area.
+There is an important lessons for pianists right here – if your elbows are tucked into your sides your breathing will most likely be more shallow, and predominantly fill the lung area.
 But if your elbows are opened away from the body, breathing is much more free, and oxygen easily moves to the abdomen.
 This is what we want.

-Keeping your elbows open also allows you to use your forearm to lead the hand when playing (which is good), rather than the other way around (bad).
+Keeping your elbows open also allows you to use your forearm to lead the hand when playing (which is good), rather than the other way around (which is less good).

 - Try this with just one hand, and repeat several times.

-- Then try with just the other hand.
+- Then try and repeat with just the other hand.

 - Allow the speed of your breathing to determine the tempo of the notes.